dh-notes/vim-article/main.md

 Adventures](http://vim-adventures.com/).
 Just like with any language, we suggest aspiring Vimmers master one Vim idiom at a time.
-Once you are fluent in basics, you can move on to advanced topics like buffers, folds, markers, search and replace, and file explore.
+Once you are fluent in basics, you can move on to advanced topics like buffers, folds, markers, search and replace, and file exploration.

 ## Vim for Prose